The perfect form flow

 4. Notification permission

-- Once a user swipes auto pay on, a notification alert will appear to double-check with the user to make sure they really wanted to do that type of action.
+- Once a user swipes auto pay on, a notification alert will appear to verify autopay.

 5. Camera function